0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

   - If you want all experiments at the given path, use empty strings and don't provide dates

-  - Query: stringified json object
+  - Query: stringified JSON object

     ```typescript
     JSON.stringify({